Chipping Sodbury, Gloucestershire

 To the rear was the main accommodation block with separate accommodation for the various classes of inmates.

 Various additions were made to the buildings over the years.
-One of the most substantial was in 1905-6 was a new board-room at north-east corner of the site, facing onto the road.
+One of the most substantial was in 1905-6 was a large new board-room block at north-east corner of the site.

 Alcock (1992) relates some of the events recorded in the Guardians' minute-book: